Competitions

 2025 - Best Symphonina of the Year Award Competition

-The Symphonina Foundation is pleased to officially announce the winners of the 2024 Best Symphonina of the Year competition.
-First prize winner, Jordan Jinosko (USA), was awarded the $2000 grand prize.
-Alexander Unseth (USA) was selected as runner-up and earned the $1000 runner-up prize.
-Third-place winner, Christopher Reed (USA) was awarded a $500 third-place award.
+The Symphonina Foundation is pleased to officially announce the winners of the 2025 Best Symphonina of the Year competition.
+First prize winner, Christopher Siu (Canada), was awarded the $2000 grand prize.
+Jordan Jinosko was selected as runner-up and earned the $1000 runner-up prize.

 Please email any questions regarding the contest to David at david.fogel@symphonina.org.